-Hot water pumps can be a very effective way to get instant hot water to your plumbing fixtures if you are tired of waiting for hot water.
+Hot water pumps can be an effective way to get instant hot water if you are tired of waiting for hot water.

-I recently wrote a review on the best hot water pumps you can read here.
+I recently wrote a review on the best hot water recirculating pumps you can read here.

 In this guide, I will go over...